 The nature center is a 33-acre woodland preserve with trails, a pond, gardens, and a variety of habitats.
-Its indoor exhibits include a live animal museum with more than 100 specimens, a greenhouse with a variety of plants from around the world, and a large exhibit room with changing nature-related art exhibits.
-It also offers nature summer camps for kids up to grade 7.
-Weekly programs include Nature Bugs for ages 2-5 and Critters, Crafts and Kids for ages 18 months to 5 years.
+Its indoor exhibits include a live animal museum with more than 100 specimens, a greenhouse with a variety of plants from around the world, and two exhibit rooms with changing nature-related art exhibits.
+It also offers nature seasonal camps for kids up to grade 7.
+Weekly programs include Wild Encounters for ages 2-5 and Mother Nature Storytime for ages 2-4.

 Lasdon Park, Arboretum and Veteran’s Memorial